H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 > - ★ **RAG embedding end-to-end (April 2, 2026):** Full embedding roundtrip confirmed — 3 documents returned with metadata, cosine distances 0.735–0.789.
 CLOSED.
 > - ★ **BBB `EthicalFilter` recalibration (April 2, 2026):** False-positive rate reduced to **0%**.
 Regression test: 9/9 pass.
 Hot-reloaded via WatchFiles.
 CLOSED.
 > - ★ **BBB `SafetyMonitor` recalibration (April 3, 2026):** Duplicate `'sexual assault'` entry removed from `self.violence_patterns` line 85.
 Survivor/victim resource queries pass clean: `content_approved=true`, `safety_score=1.0`.
 CLOSED.
 > - ★ **OI-05 session sidecar wiring (April 2, 2026 10:54 EDT):** `session_sidecar_client` wired into unified gateway.
 Root cause: post-route import at line 1386.
-Fix: inline `import services_safe as _ssc` guards at lines 1118 and 1128. `/chat` HTTP 200, Jarvis in character, `ethical_score=1.0`.
+Fix: inline `import services_safe as _ssc` guards at lines 1118 and 1128. `/chat` HTTP 200, Allis in character, `ethical_score=1.0`.
 CLOSED.

-This chapter records the operational state of Ms. Jarvis as of ★★★★ April 6, 2026, with verified test results from the production deployment running on the Legion 5 at `~/msjarvis-rebuild-working/msjarvis-rebuild/`.
+This chapter records the operational state of Ms. Allis as of ★★★★ April 6, 2026, with verified test results from the production deployment running on the Legion 5 at `~/msallis-rebuild-working/msallis-rebuild/`.
 All results listed here were observed directly from live system outputs, terminal sessions, and verification scripts.
 No result in this chapter is inferred or estimated.
 Where a test result is pending or inconclusive, it is labeled as such.